elymsyr/iris-recognition/README.md

 - [Contact](#contact)

 ## Development

 ### **Improved Iris Analysis**
+Improving analysis speed and extraction of features from iris images and creating a dictionary for recognition

+#### Updates:
-Improving analysis speed and extraction of features from iris images and creating a dictionary for recognition.
-Iris recognition accuracy is planned to be improved through keypoint classifying using Random Forest Classifiers or else, see [Match or No Match: Keypoint Filtering Based on Matching Probability Youtube Video](https://www.youtube.com/watch?v=4jV3S04ejFc&t=521s) and [Keypoint Recognition Using Random Forests and Random Ferns by V. Lepetit & P. Fua](https://link.springer.com/chapter/10.1007/978-1-4471-4929-3_9).
+- Iris recognition accuracy is planned to be improved through keypoint classifying using Random Forest Classifiers or else, see [Match or No Match: Keypoint Filtering based on Matching Probability](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w61/Papadaki_Match_or_No_Match_Keypoint_Filtering_Based_on_Matching_Probability_CVPRW_2020_paper.pdf) and [Keypoint Recognition Using Random Forests and Random Ferns by V. Lepetit & P. Fua](https://link.springer.com/chapter/10.1007/978-1-4471-4929-3_9).
 In order to create a test data, functions is applied, see [Usage](#usage)
+- Test results for key point filtered matching are updated [here](Observations.md).

 ### **Performance Improvements**
 Enhancements for recognition performance and speed, especially under suboptimal camera conditions.

 ### **Database Integration and Optimization for Fast Querying**
 Save and retrieve iris data using a database.

 ### **Future Developments**
 Plans to create a GUI or mobile app for dynamic and in real-time use.